BEFORE TAKING HITS,

 Take an edible?
 Take it easy.

 Did you know it can take up to four hours for an edible to take effect?
 While it can be tempting to go in for another one while you’re waiting for a high to hit, just chill out and have some patience.
 Using too much can lead to anxiety, hallucinations, and paranoia — not a fun time.
 The standard serving size is 10 mg of THC, so don’t take more than that to start.
-Edibles can have a different effect depending on how often you use marijuana.
+Edibles can have a different effect depending on how often you use cannabis.

 A woman holding a lockbox.